cross-seed/cross-seed.org/docs/basics/daemon.md

     You can use `http://cross-seed:2468` instead of `http://localhost:2468` with Docker networks. `localhost` will not work for Docker.
-You will need to use your host's IP (e.g. 192.x or 10.x) if not using custom docker networks.
+You will need to use your host's IP (e.g. 192.x or 10.x) if not using custom Docker networks.

     :::
     :::tip
-    `cross-seed` requires your `torrents` directory from `/.config/transmission` be mounted (Docker) and/or set to `torrenDir` in the config or it will not function properly.
+    `cross-seed` requires your `torrents` directory from `/.config/transmission` be mounted (Docker) and/or set to [`torrentDir`](./options.md#torrentdir) in the config or it will not function properly.
     :::

 3. Run the following command (this will give Transmission permission to execute